 Series B in 2017

-Amphora Medical, Inc. is a Minnesota-based company that develops medical devices aimed at treating female overactive bladder (OAB) syndrome.
-Founded in 2011 and headquartered in Maple Grove, Minnesota, the company is focused on creating a novel cystoscopic device designed to enhance bladder function and improve the quality of life for individuals suffering from this condition.
-Utilizing minimally invasive procedures, Amphora Medical's innovative technology has the potential to offer significant benefits to patients dealing with OAB.
+Amphora Medical, Inc. is a Minnesota-based company that develops innovative medical devices aimed at treating female overactive bladder (OAB) syndrome.
+Founded in 2011 and headquartered in Maple Grove, Minnesota, the company is focused on creating a novel cystoscopic device that utilizes minimally invasive procedures to enhance bladder function.
+Amphora Medical's technology is designed to improve the quality of life for individuals suffering from OAB, offering a promising solution in the field of urology.

 NeuroTronik